alstr/todo-to-issue-action/README.md

 * `{{ snippet }}`: code snippet of the relevant section

 If not specified the standard template is used, containing the issue body (if a multiline TODO), URL and snippet.

-##### DEFAULT_LABELS

-Custom labels that can be automatically appended to newly created issues, in a form of comma-delimited strings.

 #### LANGUAGES